 - At $1.83 per serving, this product is a little bit pricey (you can find other pre-workouts for cheaper).

 - There’s no creatine in this formula, which some bodybuilders may want in their pre-workout formula.

 A good pre-workout powder can facilitate better pumps and provide you with the energy you need to kick butt in the gym.

-This product contains the usual pre-workout players — caffeine, beta-alanine, and l-citrulline, which may help with better blood flow and performance (1).
-The addition of black pepper extract in this formula is a positive as it has been known to enhance the absorption of ingredients it’s paired with.
+This product contains the usual pre-workout players — caffeine, beta-alanine, and l-citrulline, which may help with better blood flow and performance.
+(1) The addition of l-theanine may also help improve your focus for a distraction-free workout, according to the Cleveland Clinic.

 If you train late or can’t tolerate stimulants like caffeine, there are still pre-workout options for you.
 Some formulas — like this one — lean on focus-enhancing and pump-inducing ingredients instead of stimulants.